Ayfri/Kore/website/src/jsMain/resources/markdown/doc/helpers/Mannequins.md

 ## Profiles

-Mannequins can have two types of profiles: `PlayerMannequinProfile` and `TextureMannequinProfile`.
+Mannequins can have two types of profiles: `PlayerProfile` and `TextureProfile`.

 ### Player Profile